 Variations

 - Teriyaki Mushroom Stir Fry: Spice this stir fry with a homemade or store-bought teriyaki sauce.
-The sweet and savory notes of teriyaki sauce complement the mushrooms and vegetables, creating a delightful Asian-inspired stir fry.

 Expert Tips

-- Though Stir fry is all about retaining the crispness of the vegetables, I have cooked the veggies on low flame in steel wok by letting them cook in steam in little ghee.
+- Though Stir fry is all about retaining the crispness of the vegetables, I have cooked the veggies on low flame in a steel wok by letting them cook in steam in a little ghee.
 You may avoid overcooking them by keeping the heat medium and stirring frequently if you like crisp and partially cooked veggies.

 - Make sure to add Mushrooms after the veggies are almost done so that mushrooms don't leave the water too soon.